LTL-Transfer: Skill Transfer for Temporal Task Specification: LTL-Transfer with transition-centric options

-The edge matching conditions identify whether a given transition-centric option can be applied safely to transition along an edge of the reward machine on a feasible path.
-Here we propose two edge matching conditions, \textit{Constrained} and \textit{Relaxed}, that both ensure that the task execution does not fail due to an unsafe transition.
-The edge matching conditions are used to prune the reward machine graph to contain only the edges with feasible options available (Line \ref{lin:prune} of Algorithm~\ref{alg:transfer}) and enumerate feasible options from a given reward machine state (Line \ref{lin:id_options1} of Algorithm~\ref{alg:transfer}).
-We use a propositional model counting approach \cite{valiant1979complexity} to evaluate the edge matching conditions.
-We propose the following two edge matching conditions:
+The edge-matching conditions determine whether we can safely apply a transition-centric option to transition along an edge of the reward machine (RM).
+We used the edge-matching conditions to prune the RM graph to retain only the edges matched with available options (Algorithm~\ref{alg:transfer} Line~\ref{lin:prune}) and identify eligible options from a given RM state (Algorithm~\ref{alg:transfer} Line~\ref{lin:id_options1}).
+Given a test task $\varphi_{test}$, when the current RM state is $q$, its self-transition edge is $e^{\varphi_{test}}_{q,q}$ and the target outgoing edge is $e^{\varphi_{test}}_{q,q'}$, to determine if a transition-centric option $o_{e_1, e_2}$ matches the target transition in the RM, we propose two edge-matching conditions, \textit{Constrained} and \textit{Relaxed}.
+Both ensure the task execution does not fail due to an unsafe transition.

-\textbf{Constrained Edge Matching Condition} Given a test specification $\varphi_{test}$, where the task is in the state $q$, the self-transition edge is $e^{\varphi_{test}}_{q,q}$ and the targeted edge transition is $e^{\varphi_{test}}_{q,q'}$, we must determine if the transition-centric option $o_{e_1, e_2}$ matches the required transitions.
-The \textit{Constrained} edge matching criterion ensures that every truth assignment that satisfies the outgoing edge of the option $e_2$ also satisfies the targeted transition for the test specification $e^{\varphi_{test}}_{q,q'}$.
-Similarly, every truth assignment that satisfies the self-transition edge of the option $e_1$ must also satisfy the self-transition formula $e^{\varphi_{test}}_{q,q}$.
-This strict requirement reduces the applicability of the learned options for satisfying novel specifications but ensures that the targeted edge is always achieved.
-Assume $sat(f)$ represents a Boolean function that is true if and only if a truth assignment exists to satisfy the Boolean formula $f$, then the constrained edge matching criterion is satisfied if the following Boolean expression holds:
+\textbf{Constrained Edge-Matching Condition} requires that every truth assignment satisfying the self-transition edge $e_1$ of the option also satisfies the self-transition edge $e^{\varphi_{test}}_{q,q}$ of the reward machine $\mathcal{M}_{\varphi_{test}}$.
+Similarly, every truth assignment satisfying the outgoing edge $e_2$ of the option must satisfy the target transition $e^{\varphi_{test}}_{q,q'}$ of the test task's RM.
+This strict requirement reduces the applicability of the learned options but ensures that the target edge is always achieved.
+The \textit{Constrained} edge-matching condition is satisfied if the following Boolean expression holds:

+Let $sat(g)$ be a Boolean function that is true if and only if a truth assignment exists to satisfy the Boolean formula $g$.